Rhys Fulber

-Nowell Rhys Fulber is a Canadian electronic musician and producer.
+Nowell Rhys Fulber (born October 10, 1970) is a Canadian electronic musician and producer.
 He is a member of Front Line Assembly and Delerium, along with Bill Leeb.
 He also records under his own name and under the name Conjure One.

 Biography

-Rhys Fulber was born in Vancouver, Canada on October 10, 1970.
+Fulber was born in Vancouver, British Columbia on October 10, 1970.
 His father, a musician, was born in Germany and his mother was from Great Britain.
-His father introduced him to the music of Led Zeppelin and Kraftwerk (and took him along to see Kraftwerk live in 1975).
+His father introduced him to the music of Led Zeppelin and Kraftwerk; they both attended a Kraftwerk concert in 1975.
 Fulber became interested in music and started drumming on his father's instruments at a very early age.
+Along with Kraftwerk, Fulber's electronic influences included Orchestral Manoeuvres in the Dark (OMD), Jean-Michel Jarre, SPK, and Pete Shelley's Homosapien (1981).
+He has cited OMD as his favourite band in his youth.

 His father later built and ran a recording studio, catering toward the local punk rock scene.
 As a youth, Fulber spent a lot of time at the studio.
 In 1984 he started becoming more interested in electronic music and acquired his first synthesizer.

 In 1986, he became friends with Bill Leeb, who had just left his former band Skinny Puppy.

 Fulber is a first cousin of Shawn Atleo (Ahousaht First Nation), a Canadian activist and politician, who was elected twice as national chief of the Assembly of First Nations, serving 2009 into 2014.